One thing I don’t think about often but have realized is this: people with BIG anime platforms don’t talk about racism.

 The same thing happened with Ghost In The Shell, and we all know how that went down.

-In this context it’s different to cosplay, as cosplay is more of a fun activity and nothing full-blown or strict like a film is.
+In this context, it’s different from cosplay, as cosplay is more of a fun activity and nothing full-blown or strict like a film is.

 That’s typical for any race when it comes to Hollywood’s whitewashing BS.